jimweirich/dim/README.markdown

       Logger.new(c.log_file_path)
     end

-    # Elsewhere in the app, when you want a reference to the app's logger object:
+Using the above code elsewhere in the app, when you want a reference to the app's logger object:

-    ServerContainer.logger.info("I didn't have to setup my own logger") current_game = ServerContainer.game
+    ServerContainer.logger.info("I didn't have to setup my own logger")

+Or if you wanted access to the game instance created during setup (which already is configured with everything it needs):

+    current_game = ServerContainer.game

-    # if you don't like creating even the one dependency on ServerContainer, you could
-    # inject ServerContainer itself into your objects like so:
+If you don't like creating even the one dependency on the global constant ServerContainer, you could inject ServerContainer itself into your objects like so:

     World.new(GameContainer)